Touring the Palermo markets

 A tour of the noisy Palermo market resembles a visit to an Oriental bazaar.
 Here you can have all senses are battered by crowding, shouting and strange sights and odours as a reminder of Sicily’s historical ties with the Arab world and the proximity to North Africa.

-Another and even older Palermo market is the Ballarò from Piazza Casa Professa down Corso Tukory towards Porta Sant’Agata.
-Here you can also stuff yourself with panelle (fried chickpea bread), cazzilli (potato croquettes) and other local delicacies while you enjoy some of the old wooden houses that still line the streets.
+Another and even older Palermo market is in Ballarò.
+It runs from from Piazza Casa Professa down Corso Tukory towards Porta Sant’Agata.
+Here you can buy fresh fish and local fruit and vegetables or stuff yourself with pane e panelle (fried chickpea bread), cazzilli (potato croquettes) and other local delicacies, while you enjoy some of the old Baroque houses that still line the streets.